sinharitesh/bounding-box-using-segmentation/README.md

-# Bounding Box generation using Image Segmentation.
+# Bounding Box prediction using Deep Learning segmentation technique

 This repository provides training and inferencing modules for Pneumonia Detection.
 This aim of this project is to provide a cookie cutter approach to generate bounding box predictions for Chest X Rays.